-Malawi also boasts two UNESCO protected areas; Chongini Rock Art Area in Central Malawi, with paintings dating as far back as the Late Stone Age and Iron Age periods, and Lake Malawi National Park with its protected fish and aquatic species.
+Malawi safari parks also boasts two UNESCO protected areas; Chongini Rock Art Area in Central Malawi, with paintings dating as far back as the Late Stone Age and Iron Age periods, and Lake Malawi National Park with its protected fish and aquatic species.
 The country's biggest annual music event, the Lake of Stars Festival, takes place in late September on the shores of Lake Malawi.

 Although Malawi's 14 million strong population live mostly in traditional rural villages, the cities are still a good place to find out more about Malawian culture.
 The capital Lilongwe is a small and manageable city split into two parts, the Old Town and the Capital City.
 The highlight of a visit to Lilongwe is the bustling daily market, the largest in the country.
 More can be discovered about both the land and the human history of Malawi at the Cultural & Museum Centre of Karonga and the Museum of Malawi.